XandZap/financial-management-app/README.md

 A personal finance management app built with Next.js, Tailwind CSS, TypeScript, and Shadcn UI.
 The app helps users track their expenses, manage budgets, and gain better control over their personal finances.

+## Design

+The design of this project was inspired by the [Finebank - Financial Management Dashboard UI Kits (Community)](https://www.figma.com/file/WqXrcFY6sntnjY9O8N3Yk5/Finebank---Financial-Management-Dashboard-UI-Kits-(Community)).
+A special thanks to the community for providing this amazing resource.

+## Live Demo

+Check out the app in action at [financaszap.vercel.app](https://financaszap.vercel.app/).

 ## Features

 - Expense tracking: Add, categorize, and track expenses